 Certificate and diploma programs are not eligible for Federal Student Aid.

-Please note that there are some Kingston University courses that are not eligible for Federal Student Aid.
+Please note: there are some Kingston University courses that are not eligible for Federal Student Aid.
 We will advise you if this is the case when we assess your FAFSA.

 The following is a list of the types of courses that are not eligible for Federal Student Aid:

-Please note that students who apply for or receive Federal Student Aid at Kingston University cannot take an optional study abroad year.
-To receive Federal Student Aid you will need to sign an agreement that you will not take a study abroad year during your time at Kingston.
+Please note: students who apply for, or receive, Federal Student Aid at Kingston University cannot take an optional study abroad year.
+To receive Federal Student Aid, you will need to sign an agreement that you will not take a study abroad year during your time at Kingston.